Spring Loaded Technology is committed to the clinical validation of our products and technologies to ensure their efficacy, safety, and comfort.

 - For an average person with knee OA that weighs 200 lbs, 45 lbs of weight loss is equal to a 22.5% reduction from their starting body weight.
 Previous research shows that weight loss of at least 20% is required for the best clinical outcomes2.

-- The second study demonstrated that Levitation can significantly reduce patellofemoral and tibiofemoral joint contact forces3.
+- The second study demonstrated that Levitation can significantly reduce patellofemoral and tibiofemoral joint contact forces (by over 40%).3

 A systematic survey of Levitation brace users with knee osteoarthritis demonstrated significant clinical benefits of Levitation related to pain, function, mobility, use of medication and other treatments and quality of life4.